-- What questions are being asked and what biomarker assays would be most informative to perform to address those questions? - Determine the validated assays available, the cost and feasibility of running these assays with the samples collected - If budget and samples are limiting, can prioritize assays such that results from one may inform the utility of the next - Technologies can evolve so allow flexibility in clinical protocol in terms of the specific assays to be performed, but still good to have a general idea of areas of investigation and the sample collection requirements entailed - Investigators sometimes request research sample banking without plans for specific assays but this risks suboptimal sample preparation - some assays may not be possible under certain sample collection conditions (e.g., sensitive functional assays)
+- What questions are being asked and what biomarker assays would best address those questions? - Available validated assays (locally or external) - Assay cost per sample - Flexibility and prioritization of assays in cases of limited budget or sample availability or changes in technology - Sample collection requirements for the biomarker assays of interest

+Investigators sometimes request research sample banking without plans for specific assays but this risks suboptimal sample preparation - some assays may not be possible under certain sample collection conditions (e.g., sensitive functional assays)

-- What sample types should be interrogated, how much, and at what time points? - Peripheral blood is most accessible, will allow characterization of circulating immune cells and systemic Ab/cytokine profiles although may not reflect local tumor response - Plasma vs. serum only one or the other is needed for most applications but be consistent; some analytes can only be measured accurately in one type of matrix; platelet-poor plasma is required for analytes (e.g., PDGF) that may be nonspecifically released by activated platelets in whole blood during sample collection and processing - Tumor biopsies are useful for tumor microenvironment analyses such as IHC, exome sequencing, gene expression profiling, or extraction of TILs for flow & TCR repertoire analysis (but core biopsies often have insufficient material for flow) - Volume of sample needed will depend on the number and types of downstream assays - Standard blood collection volumes of ~32 ml blood (4 tubes) at IMF sufficient for most applications - Sample collection should occur at rationally selected visits/time points - Ideal to have >1 baseline sample if possible as reference points to confirm pre-treatment data, perform repeat or additional timepoint runs if needed, or to test in multiple assays - Data from single (non-serial) timepoint biopsies can be difficult to interpret w/o add'l controls - Early frequent sampling (wks 1-3 post-dosing) to detect immediate PD effects (cytokines, cellular activation), with longer interval sampling at limited downstream time points (e.g., every 3 wks up to 12 wks), perhaps following dosing schedule, disease progression, or interesting clinical observations - May not be feasible or necessary to collect research blood at every possible visit - Blood draw limits and impact on patient - Local lab freezer storage space limitations; may need to consider offsite storage options
+- What sample types should be interrogated, how much, and at what time points? - Peripheral blood - most accessible with relatively larger amount of material available - may not reflect local tumor response - Plasma vs. serum - only one matrix needed but need to be consistent - platelet poor plasma required for some analytes (e.g., PDGF) that may be nonspecifically released by activated platelets in whole blood during sample collection and processing - Tumor core biopsies - Useful for tumor microenvironment analyses such as immunohistochemistry, exome sequencing, gene expression profiling, or extraction of TILs for flow & TCR repertoire analysis - Often insufficient material for flow - Data from single timepoint, non-serial biopsy collections can be difficult to interpret - Volume of sample needed will depend on the number and types of downstream assays - 30-40 ml whole blood generally sufficient for most applications - Sample collection frequency - Ideal to have >1 baseline sample if feasible - Early frequent sampling (wks 1-3 post-dosing) to detect immediate PD effects (cytokines, cellular activation), with longer interval sampling at limited downstream time points (e.g., every 3 wks up to 12 wks), perhaps following dosing schedule, disease progression, or interesting clinical observations - Blood draw limits and impact on patient - Local freezer storage space limitations

-- How should the samples be collected and handled for the assays being considered? - Sample viability, yields, and biomarker stability can be highly dependent upon the temperature and time elapsed between sample collection and delivery from the clinic to the lab for processing; poor sample integrity or low yields will lead to inconclusive data - Optimal preservation of cell viability, phenotype, and function when blood is kept at RT (or 4°C if measuring cytokines) and processed asap (no longer than 8-24 hrs after collection, will depend on the assays being used) - Type of anticoagulant (e.g., heparin vs. EDTA) used in blood tubes can be important - Heparin may be best for evaluating cellular function, while EDTA may be better for DNA sequencing applications - Functional assays that may entail cell stimulation for response readouts can require greater amounts of material and more stringent sample processing requirements (tighter time frame between blood draw and processing) - Can consider alternative collection tube types (PAXgene, Streck Cyto-Chex) that are designed for maintaining long-term integrity of samples for the relevant downstream applications (need to validate for specific markers assessed)
+- How should the samples be collected and handled for the assays being considered? - Temperature of samples during collection & transit - Time delay to processing - Type of anticoagulant (e.g., heparin vs. EDTA) - Heparin may be best for evaluating cellular function, while EDTA may be better for DNA sequencing applications - Alternative collection tube types may be considered (PAXgene, Streck Cyto-Chex) that are designed for maintaining long-term integrity of samples for the relevant downstream applications but need to validate for specific markers assessed

+CYTO-CHEX® BCT

-CYTO-CHEX® BCT BLOOD COLLECTION TUBE
+BLOOD COLLECTION TUBE